Azure/azure-sdk-for-java/AUTH.md

   <br/>![Tenant ID](/media/auth/tenant-id.png)
 1. Paste the copied value into your text file and prefix it with "`tenant=`", for example:<br/>
   `tenant=abcdef01-1234-dcba-9876-abcdef012345`
-1. Assuming you are using public Azure cloud in the U.S., also add the following to your text file: \(Note that this file follows the Java properties file format, so certain characters, such as colons, need to be escaped with a backslash\)<br/>
+1. Assuming you are using the Azure worldwide public cloud, also add the following to your text file: \(Note that this file follows the Java properties file format, so certain characters, such as colons, need to be escaped with a backslash\)<br/>
     managementURI=https\://management.core.windows.net/<br/>
     baseURL=https\://management.azure.com/</br>
     authURL=https\://login.windows.net/